cloudkernel-tech/pursuit-guide/docs/tutorials_en/index.rst

 * :ref:`tutorial_mission_avoidance`: The tutorial demonstrates the setup procedure to enable the obstacle avoidance in the mission mode。

+* :ref:`tutorial_offboard_avoidance`: The tutorial demonstrates the setup procedure to enable the obstacle avoidance in the offboard mode。

 .. toctree::
    :hidden:
    :maxdepth: 2